 APA is publishing a pioneering open access, open data, open methodology journal, "Archives of Scientific Psychology."
 For information, please see:

-Check out this open access textbook builder for psychology: Knowledge Evolved/Noba (more info under tab "Open Educational Resources (OERs)" See:
+One example: Check out this open access textbook builder for psychology: Knowledge Evolved/Noba (more info under tab "Open Educational Resources (OERs)" See:

 8. Newly Acquired Psychology-related Databases at RUL (please see "Databases" on the library homepage for the full alphabetical list):